harry934/harry934/README.md

   develop and refine creative ideas.
 Projects are submitted for review and matched with professional guidance and mentorship to support growth and real-world impact.
   <br/><br/>
-  As the platform evolves, <strong>data privacy and idea protection</strong> remain core priorities to ensure a safe and trusted environment for innovators.
-  <br/><br/>
   <strong>Tech Stack:</strong> HTML · CSS · JavaScript · React
 </p>
         <a href="https://github.com/harry934/TeamIQ">